Union Township, Adams County, Indiana

 Union Township is one of twelve townships in Adams County, Indiana.
-As of the 2010 census, its population was 922.
+As of the 2020 census, its population was 905, down from 922 from the 2010 census.

 Geography

 According to the 2010 census, the township has a total area of 24.75 sqmi, all land.

 Cemeteries

 The township contains these cemeteries: Alpha (Bethel), Clark Chapel, Immanuel Lutheran (Bleeke), Salem and Saint John Reformed.